Best tools for HIPAA penetration testing [2026]

 • Setup time: 10 minutes for basic configuration

-• Learning curve: Minimal - designed for dev & security teams
+• Learning curve: Minimal, designed for development and security teams

 • Pricing: Starting at $119/month for small healthcare teams